JakobBergG/Dataproject_GBM/README.md

 Firstly, the model has only predicted “non-local” three times even though 27 out of 158 patients had “non-local” recurrences.
 This is because it is not possible to separate the surgical cavity from the tumor in GTV segmentation, and as explained in [Data analysis](#data-analysis), this means that the tumors are not categorized in complete correspondence with the clinical definition used for determining the target values found in the patient journal.

 Secondly, the model has categorized 31 “local-only” recurrences as being “combined”.
 This can be explained by the GTV segmentation often segmenting small objects around the tumor as being part of the real tumor.
+These small objects cannot be removed, since it is not possible to determine whether the small objects are lesions or segmentation errors.
 As a result, if a tumor in fact is “local-only”, these small object may contribute to the recurrence type being classified as “combined”.

 A summary of the **classical recurrence type categorization** can be seen below: